Frequently Asked Questions About Our Parks

 Some of our rarest plants live on Kinson Common, which has three species of orchid and the Sundew which eats insects.

-We also have some rare birds in Bournemouth which include the Dartford warbler at Hengistbury Head and Turbary Common and the Cetti’s warbler at Hengistbury Head and Stour Valley.
+We also have some rare birds in Bournemouth.
+These include the Dartford warbler at Hengistbury Head and Turbary Common .
+Also, the Cetti’s warbler at Hengistbury Head and Stour Valley.

 Our rare insects include the scarechaser dragonfly, small red damselfly, wolf bee and the long-winged conehead bush cricket.